ericmichael/sinatra_saas_videos/README.md

-## Part 1 - Model the Data Correctly
+## Part 0 and 1 - Model the Data Correctly

 For part 1 your job is to add to the Video and User classes such that they have all the properties we need.

-Run tests with: `bundle exec rspec spec/part1_spec.rb`
+Run tests with: `bundle exec rspec spec/part0_spec.rb` Run tests with: `bundle exec rspec spec/part1_spec.rb`

 #### Video